NunoSempere/Turing_Machine/README.md

 state 1:
 - Looks for a 1 to replace by a three
-- if symbol = 1, write 3, move to the right, change to state 2.
+- if symbol = 1, write 3, move right, change to state 2.
-- otherwise: move to the right, keep state.
+- otherwise: move right, keep state.

 state 2:
 - it looks for a 2 to replace by a 4.
 - if symbol = 2, write 4, change to state 3.
-- else: move to the right, keep state
+- else: move right, keep state

 state 3:
 - if it doesn't find a 0, go to the left, keep state
-- if it finds a 0, write 0, move to the right, go to state 1.
+- if it finds a 0, write 0, move right, go to state 1.

 // As I write this, I realize that if I replace state 0 by state 3, nothing happens.

 // Excursus: After competing this project, I searched for similar ones, and found one by a William Bernoudy.
 My finding the nth prime TM had 14 states and 12 symbols, while his had 14 states and only 10 symbols.
 But if I replace state 0 by state 3, I have one state less!
 Anyways, from now on no state is state 3.
+We modify state 2, which refers to it.

 state 0:
-- If symbol = 0, go to state 1.
+- If symbol = 0, move right, change to state 1.
+- else: move left, keep state.

+state 2:
+- it looks for a 2 to replace by a 4.
+- if symbol = 2, write 4, change to state 0.
-- Else: move to the right, keep state.
+- else: move right, keep state

 Now, once all the 1s are turned into 3s, state 1 would go on searching, so we want to modify it to notice that it has run out of threes.

 state 1:
-- if symbol = 1, write 3, move to the right, change to state 2.
+- if symbol = 1, write 3, move right, change to state 2.
-- if symbol = 8, write 8, move to the right, change to state 4.
+- if symbol = 8, write 8, move right, change to state 4.
-- otherwise: move to the right.
+- otherwise: move right.

 If there were no 2s left to turn to 4s, then n|m (n divides m).
 But if there are, n can still divide m, so we keep on going.